logo

 28 Feb 2022

-Every time you think you have found the most beautiful, or the coolest bird in the world, you best expect that there would always be that one species that would take that spot.
-And that just goes on and on, because the world has over 50 billion birds, and a lot of them hold a spectacular beauty like no other!
+Every time you think you have found the most beautiful or the coolest bird in the world, you can expect that there will always be one species that takes that spot.
+This cycle continues because the world has over 50 billion birds, many of which possess a spectacular beauty like no other!

 [ADVERTISEMENT]

-Some have tawny features, some have more iridescent tones, some look like fruits, and some look like the most magnificent and most handsome bird you will ever see—like the beautiful Cedar Waxwing you are about to read about.
-At first glance, you would notice that it resembles the Pokemon Pidgeotto, with its fascinating sweptback hairdo, a black mask over its eyes, and an overall aura that just screams power.
+Some have tawny features, some exhibit iridescent tones, some resemble fruits, and some look like the most magnificent and handsome bird you will ever see—like the beautiful Cedar Waxwing you are about to read about.
+At first glance, you will notice that it resembles the Pokémon Pidgeotto, with its fascinating sweptback hairdo, a black mask over its eyes, and an overall aura that exudes power.

 [ADVERTISEMENT]

-The Cedar Waxwing's appearance is characterized by shiny and silky hues of brown, lemon-yellow, gray, with accents of black and red on its plumage.
-They are most likely to be seen flying around over rivers during summer, where they find insects to feed on.
+The Cedar Waxwing's appearance is characterized by shiny and silky hues of brown, lemon-yellow, and gray, with accents of black and red on its plumage.
+They are most commonly seen flying over rivers during summer, where they find insects to feed on.

-They are medium in size, with a large head and a sleek appearance, accompanied by a short neck and short and stocky bill.
-They have crests that lie flat and swept back over their heads, and they have pointed wings that make them look so sleek and shiny.
+They are medium-sized birds, with a large head and a sleek appearance, accompanied by a short neck and a short, stocky bill.
+They have crests that lie flat and swept back over their heads, and their pointed wings contribute to their sleek and shiny look.

-Cedar Waxwings are medium-birds that have pale brown heads, a fading gray chest, a pale yellow belly, and a gray tail with a bright yellow tip.
+Cedar Waxwings are medium-sized birds that have pale brown heads, a fading gray chest, a pale yellow belly, and a gray tail with a bright yellow tip.

-Cedar Waxwings are medium-birds that have pale brown heads, a fading gray chest, a pale yellow belly, and a gray tail with a bright yellow tip.
+Cedar Waxwings are medium-sized birds that have pale brown heads, a fading gray chest, a pale yellow belly, and a gray tail with a bright yellow tip.

 Ron Knight – CC BY 2.0